Madurai Maqbara: Meer Ahamed Ibrahim

-Periya Hazrat died in 1872, at the age of 63, leaving four sons (Saajid Alaihir Rahma, Qadi Syed Abdul Qadir Ibrahim, Syed Mahmood Ahmad Ibrahim, Contractor Hazrat, constructor of Maqbara and Saqi Meer Niyamatullah Ibrahim) and a daughter, Saalima, wife Saalim Hazrat.
+Periya Hazrat died in 1872 CE, at the age of 63, leaving four sons (Saajid Alaihir Rahma, Qadi Syed Abdul Qadir Ibrahim, Syed Mahmood Ahmad Ibrahim, Contractor Hazrat, constructor of Maqbara and Saqi Meer Niyamatullah Ibrahim) and a daughter, Saalima, wife Saalim Hazrat.

-Meer Amjad Ibrahim (Chinna Hazrat)
+Meer Amjad Ibrahim

 Right from his birth and during childhood days, Chinna Hazrat was Almighty fearing and was along with his brother Periya Hazrat in spreading Islamic education to the students from all over southern Tamil Nadu.
 There were a lot of followers (muhibs) of these Hazrats in a nearby locality called Nelpettai Pattaraikaara street belonging to sungam Pallivasal on the southern bank of river Vaigai.
 Chinna Hazrat used to go to this area to educate these people.
 One fine day, Chinna Hazrat was walking and reciting some tasbeeh at the bank of river Vaigai after giving them a lecture after Asar.
 Suddenly, a stunning creature appeared before him.
 The creature asked Chinna Hazrat to open his mouth, and hazrat did so.
 Suddenly He spat on Hazrat's mouth.
 Chinna Hazrat asked, "Who are you brother?"
 The reply was "I am Qizar, and you just swallow it."
 Right after this incident Chinna Hazrat was in extreme to his wilayat.

 Once, a mureed of Chinna Hazrat in Sri Lanka was struggling to breathe, as some food got struck in his vocal cords while eating.
 Suddenly he shouted, "Yaa Sheikh, help me!"
 Within a few seconds, Chinna Hazrat could make his presence there in Sri Lanka to help him.
 It took some few months for that Mureed to come to Madurai and thank hazrat for his timely help.